-There are golf books, and there are GOLF BOOKS.
+Be warned though, there are golf books, and there are GOLF BOOKS.

 As a golf professional and enthusiast of the game, I believe The Practice Manual by Adam Young is the latter.

 It’s been some time since I have digested an instruction related book that had this much to offer.
 I still refer to it often, a sign of its value.

 A disturbing trend took place in the last three decades when many golf instruction books were rushed to market to take advantage of the thirst for them.
 The skeletal efforts were not only rudimentary, they also treated golfers as not having the intellectual ability to understand more than the same old recycled information that golf had leaned on for years.